Dodgers vs. Twins Player Props Betting Odds

 Correa Stats

-- Carlos Correa has recorded 30 hits with nine doubles, a triple, six home runs and 16 walks.
-He has driven in 23 runs.
+- Carlos Correa has nine doubles, a triple, six home runs, 16 walks and 23 RBI (31 total hits).

 Correa Recent Games